catnipan/EasyCLA/README.md

 If you are working on your own behalf and can make IP commitments about what you produce, you can sign as an individual contributor. ([Preview the document](./openjs_foundation_icla-PREVIEW.pdf))

-1. Open a PR against a repo that uses EasyCLA.
+1. Open a PR against a repo that uses EasyCLA  (including this one).
 1. When blocked by the bot, follow the prompts and choose *Individual*.
 1. Fill in the details and sign the DocuSign form.
 1. Wait a little while for the check to re-run.